Michael Steidel, Dean of Admission

 We don't consider demonstrated interest in our admission process.
 Demonstrated interest is a term used in undergraduate admission that describes the ways in which a prospective student shows a college that they’re interested by visiting campus and submitting additional materials that aren’t required in the application.
 As a result, we don't consider a campus visit or communication with the Office of Admission or other members of the Carnegie Mellon community when making admission decisions.

 Carnegie Mellon doesn't collect or review criminal history information as part of the admission process.
 However, individuals who are admitted to Carnegie Mellon will be required to disclose any past criminal conviction as part of the enrollment process.
-Learn how Carnegie Mellon considers criminal history information here.
+Learn how Carnegie Mellon considers criminal history information.

 Each college/program at Carnegie Mellon has admission criteria specifically related to each course of study.

-Admission to the Schools of Drama and Music is based primarily on a pre-screen, audition or portfolio review.
+Admission to the Schools of Drama and Music is based primarily on a pre-screen, audition or (for select School of Music programs) portfolio review.
 Applicants to the Schools of Architecture, Art and Design will be evaluated not only on the basis of their portfolio review but also on their academic performance.

 Applicants to the College of Engineering, Mellon College of Science, School of Computer Science and Tepper School of Business will be evaluated on their academic performance, with emphasis on strength in mathematics and science.
 Applicants to the Dietrich College of Humanities and Social Sciences and the Information Systems program will be evaluated on their academic performance, with emphasis on reading and comprehension abilities along with mathematics coursework.
 We'll also evaluate both groups of applicants based on their ability to communicate thoughts and ideas in writing.

 Applicants should be aware of our admission requirements (secondary school preparation, nonacademic information and counselor and teacher recommendations) when submitting applications.